 21. Solar Panels/Mechanical Devices

-Each Owner may install a solar energy system which serves their Lot so long as the design and 74

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-location of the solar energy system meet the requirements of all applicable governmental ordinances and is approved by the DRC.
+Each Owner may install a solar energy system which serves their Lot so long as the design and location of the solar energy system meet the requirements of all applicable governmental ordinances and is approved by the DRC.
 The DRC reviews solar energy systems for aesthetic purposes only and does not make a determination as to whether the system meets any government agency restrictions or complies with any requirements set forth in a Supplemental Declaration Establishing Solar Shading Restrictions, if applicable.
 The applicant Owner must submit to the DRC for approval prior to installation all plans and specifications regarding the installation of the system on the exterior of the Owner’s Dwelling regardless of whether the equipment is being installed by the Owner or by a service provider.

 For community aesthetic purposes, solar panels should be installed on the rear roof elevation, if the rear location would not significantly compromise the solar systems’ performance.
 If placing the panels on the rear elevation would significantly decrease the system output, then the solar panels should be installed on the least publicly visible elevation where at least 85% of optimal system performance can be achieved.
 If the solar panels must be located in the front elevation, the size, shape, and placement of the panels must be carefully considered as part of the overall design composition to create an aesthetically integrated solar system.